About post-polio syndrome

 #2 My regular doctor doesn't have a clue about PPS.... who do I see?

-Polio Outreach of Washington State publishes
+Polio Outreach of Washington State publishes a list.

 #3 Am I going to die from PPS?